Pumpkin French Toast

 - 4 eggs

-- 1/2 cup pureed pumpkin (canned or fresh)
+- 1/2 cup pureed pumpkin (NOT pumpkin pie mix)

 - a pinch of salt

-- Serving suggestion: butter and real maple syrup
+- Serving suggestion: butter, real maple syrup, and/or Maple Whipped Cream

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.